Trupanion vs. VPI/Nationwide

 In the below chart, we are looking at a pet that is enrolled at less than a year old and that stays insured over the next 13 years.
 We compare the guaranteed rates when using VPI/Nationwide’s filed age rating factors (solid lines), and then what those rates could be with the addition of a potential 10% per year inflation (dotted lines).
 In reality, inflation may not change at this 10% rate, this is just for illustrative purposes.

-When enrolling at less than a year old, while VPI/Nationwide and Trupanion have similar rating, VPI/Nationwide’s When all monthly rates are added together and averaged over the lifetime of this example pet, which remains insured for 13 years, a member would pay, on average:
+When enrolling at less than a year old, VPI/Nationwide and Trupanion have similar rates.
+However, when all monthly rates are added together and averaged over the lifetime of this example pet, which remains insured for 13 years, a member would pay, on average: